-In 2014, Wade was honored by The Toledo City Paper as one of its “Big Idea Toledoans” for his work creating and leading the Lucas County Land Bank.
+Wade received recognition in 2006 as a “20 Under 40” community leader, and in 2014, he was honored by The Toledo City Paper as one of its “Big Idea Toledoans” for his work creating and leading the Lucas County Land Bank.

 Wade has twice been a member of the Electoral College, serving as a presidential elector from Ohio during both the 2008 and 2012 presidential elections.

 Wade graduated with a bachelor’s degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism and Performing Arts.
 He received a master’s degree in public policy from the University of Michigan in 1996.

 In addition to serving as Treasurer, Wade is also an adjunct professor at Lourdes University, where he teaches a night course in Urban Studies.